-The costs shall be provided per task or deliverable described in section 2.2 of this RFP.
+The costs shall be provided per task or deliverable described in section 2.2 of this RFP, assuming an initial contract length of two years.
 Contractor's Cost Proposal shall include an all-inclusive, itemized, total cost in U.S. Dollars (including all travel, expenses, etc. in prices).
 Pricing to be inclusive of all costs of travel, photography, printing, data, supplies and other expenses necessary to carry out all tasks.
 Net 60 Days Payment Terms.
 Per lowa Code 8A.514 the State of lowa is allowed sixty (60) days to pay an invoice submitted by a vendor.

 Use of the following template is required.
-Please use additional pages to provide any additional narrative support for the costing information.
+Please add additional lines to the chart to indicate other specific costs and/or use additional pages to provide any additional narrative support for the costing information.